vladak/fusebox/README.md

 <img src="img/box-outside.JPG" alt="drawing" width="400"/>

 To fasten the microcontroller inside the case, I used the [nylon screw and stand-off set](https://www.adafruit.com/product/3299).
-I am glad that I ordered the screw set without having a firm plan what to use it for.
+I am glad that I ordered the screw set earlier without having a firm plan what to use it for.

 The nice thing about the case is that the Neopixel blinking (in blue, for half a second), which happens whenever a message is published to MQTT broker,